monthAndEclipse/LoginSystem/README.md

 ```
 git clone https://github.com/monthAndEclipse/LoginSystem.git

-we already add static dist folder into the repo
+we already add static dist folder into the root path of this repo
 checkout login_system_frontend 'https://github.com/monthAndEclipse/login_system_frontend.git' to get the source code
+and run   npm run build    to get the dist folder

 cd LoginSystem